akerekon/TomerTron/README.md

 Made by Andrew Kerekon (1162), Brendan Leu, ...

 # Setup
 We recommend running the bot on Python `3.11.7`.
-A useful tool for managing python environments is [pyenv](https://github.com/pyenv/pyenv).
+A useful tool for managing python versions is [pyenv](https://github.com/pyenv/pyenv).

 You may need to port forward the bot server.
 In production, a static IP and properly forwarded port should be used, but locally a service like [ngrok](https://ngrok.com/download) or [CloudFlare Tunnels](https://www.cloudflare.com/products/tunnel/) should work fine.